Carnex

 • Clean, odour-free interiors are a must

-• Ensure cameras, infotainment systems, and sensors work perfectly— Teslas are software-heavy cars
+• Ensure cameras, infotainment systems, and sensors work perfectly—Teslas are software-heavy cars

-Accident & Service History
+Accident and Service History

 A clean Carfax Canada report is key.
 If your Tesla was in a fender bender, documented repairs done by Tesla or certified body shops are better received.